Character page for Alita: Battle Angel.

-- Film!Ido also lacks much of his possessiveness towards Alita that he displayed in the manga.
+- Film!Ido also lacks much of his Control Freak tendencies towards Alita that he displayed in the manga.
 In the film, it's made explicit that Ido sees Alita as a surrogate daughter so his fear of her dangerous hobbies are treated more sympathetically.
 In the manga, Ido treats any time Alita begins to deviate from his image of her as a perfect angel as a personal slight.

 - Adaptation Name Change: From "Daisuke" in the manga to "Dyson".

 - Age Lift: Manga Ido is in his early forties at most.
 Christoph Waltz was over sixty when playing him.